Who Can Apply to the NSF-Funded E3 REU?

 What Is Cambridge Like?

 Cambridge, MA is a diverse, urban environment that is home to several of the world’s most prestigious academic institutions.
 During the summer, it is also home to hundreds of summer interns.
 There are numerous restaurants, summer festivals, concerts, and opportunities for outdoor fun.
 Next door to Cambridge is Boston, a cosmopolitan city that is easily accessible via Boston's public transportation, The MBTA (The 'T').
-The T is an affordable way to explore surrounding cities (i.e. Boston, Jamaica Plain) and the MBTA commuter rail provides access to more rural areas including, Walden Pond, Concord, Lexington and beaches along the North and South shores.
+The T is an affordable way to explore surrounding cities and provides access to more rual areas (Walden Pond, Concord and Lexington) via the MBTA commuter rail.